webdevholland/100-days-of-code/log.md

 *

 **Thoughts:**
-* I also think of array as list of items.
+* Heard of array before, also thought of it as list of items.
 *
 *